Footprints: A Forensic Analysis

 • At the places where the culprits gathered together for planning before action and for sharing the booty.

-• Footprints may be found in the fields, courtyards, floors of rooms, walls, staircase, roofs, tables and chairs, papers, boxes, drain pipes etc.
+• Footprints may be found in the fields, courtyards, floors of rooms, walls, staircases, roofs, tables and chairs, papers, boxes, drain pipes, etc.

 • If the culprit has visited a garage, he is likely to leave prints on the greasy surface of the garage floor,